top of page

 MISSION & HISTORY.

-The National VOTE (Voter Outreach, Turnout, and Empowerment) Movement was founded in 2024 in Walpole, Massachusetts, after a troubling revelation: despite 78% of residents being registered, voter turnout in local elections was only 8%.
-Town governments handle trillions of dollars from taxpayers, utilizing funds for essential facilities such as recreation, housing, and zoning.
-This gap between registration and participation highlighted a serious issue—people were simply not aware of local elections or the candidates involved.
+The National VOTE (Voter Outreach, Turnout, and Empowerment) Movement was founded in 2024 in Walpole, Massachusetts, after a troubling revelation: despite most residents being registered, voter turnout in local elections was incredibly small.
+Town governments handle trillions of dollars from taxpayers, funding everything from roads and housing to schools and recreation.
+Yet, conversations with community members revealed that many did not know when their elections were held, who was running, or how local government affected their lives.

-By focusing on voter education, community outreach, and empowerment, the National VOTE Movement is creating a movement of young people who care deeply about making a difference in their communities.
-Through our national expansion efforts, we’re building a future where every voice is heard and every vote matters.
+By focusing on voter education, community outreach, and youth empowerment, the National VOTE Movement is building a new generation of changemakers, one town at a time.
+Through our expansion efforts, we’re creating a future where every voice is heard, and every vote matters.